tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 = What's the metadata created by FIFU?

 * Database registers that help WordPress components to work with the external images.
+FIFU can generate the metadata of ~30,000 image URLs per minute.

 = What are the disadvantages of the external images?

 * No image optimization or thumbnails.
-You may fix that with Jetpack (performance settings).
+You can fix that with Jetpack plugin (performance settings).

 = What are the advantages of the external images?

 * You save money on storage, processing and copyright.
+And you can have extremely fast import processes.

 == Screenshots ==